cotarr/irc-hybrid-client/README.md

 cookie names for each instance (port number), unique cookie names WILL NOT prevent the browser from submitting multiple cookies for all sessions that matches the host name.
-Therefore, it is not recommended to run multiple instances of irc-hybrid client on the same hostname unless you understand the security implications associated with cookies and concurrent sessions.
+Therefore, it is not recommended to run multiple instances of irc-hybrid client on the same host name unless you understand the security implications associated with cookies and concurrent sessions.
 This caution does not apply to different users who are connecting from different browser/computer.
 It does apply to multiple tabs in a one web browser.
 This setup may be useful for one single user to use multiple